chombo-discharge/chombo-discharge/README.md

 ----------------

 This is ``chombo-discharge``, a multiphysics code which uses ``Chombo`` for discharge simulations with adaptive mesh refinement (AMR) on embedded boundary grids.
+``chombo-discharge`` is aimed at performant electric discharge simulations (e.g., Townsend discharges, streamer discharges, sprites, etc.), and scales to tens of thousands of CPU cores.
+The code

 A modified version of ``Chombo`` is distributed together with this code.

 <p align="center">
    <img src="./Docs/Sphinx/source/_static/figures/BranchingAir.gif" width="36%">
    <img src="./Exec/Examples/CdrPlasma/Sprite/sprite3d.png" width="55%">
 </p align="center">

 Installation
 ------------